Scotland Study Abroad Program at the University of St. Andrews

 - The oldest university in Scotland, founded in 1413

 - A university small enough to give its student individual attention yet large enough to attain a high level of academic achievement

-- The university has topped U.K. student satisfaction ratings for five straight years
+- The university ranks among the top in U.K. student satisfaction

 - A compact and friendly setting